isacben/nugget/README.md

 }
 ```

-## Use captured values
+## Use saved values

-You can use the captured values adding the variable name in a "template" like fashion: `{{ .variable-name }}`.
+You can use the saved values adding the variable name in a "template" like fashion: `{{ .variable-name }}`.

-The captured values can be use in the following areas:
+The saved values can be use in the following areas:

 - The body json
 - The url
-- The header, wrapping the template variable in quoutes: `"{{ .some-header }}"`
+- The header

-## Chain several requests (use captured values)
+## Chain several requests (use saved values)

-To chain several requests, just add more steps in the yaml file starting with the `name` of the step.
-Use the captured values as explained before.
+To chain several requests, just add more requests to the same nugget file.
+Use the saved values as explained before.

 ```
 # Create TODO item